What does a financial operations manager do?

 How do you become a financial operations manager?

-A typical requirement will be at least five years of experience working in the finance department, whether that be in an entry level role or a more senior position.
+You’ll generally need at least five years of experience in a finance department – whether you’ve started in an entry-level role or worked your way up to a senior position.

 How long does it take to become a financial operations manager?